 For gaming laptops, you will need a processor that is strong enough to supply the other parts during gaming.
 Both your RAM and your GPU will require more processing power when gaming, and standard laptops will often not have enough.

 For gaming, you should really be looking at an i5 processor equivalent or higher.
-This will ensure that you get a silky smooth gaming experience when playing games.
+This is because CPU affects FPS (frames per second) so an i5 or higher CPU will ensure that you get a silky smooth gaming experience.

 GPU - Graphics Card